 Oh, one more advantage!!
 This paint will block almost any stain!!
 I know this is a property of pliolite anyway, but I have recently had trouble with stains coming through whilst using another brand.

 All Good so far, any Negatives?

 Just one as far as I can tell, and even that could be an advantage depending on how you look at it.
 Wethertex pliolite masonry paint takes a long time to dry compared to other pliolite based paints.
 This helps with the finish somewhat, as pliolite tends to go very sticky as it starts to skin over.
 This stickiness can cause imperfections where the cutting in meets the rolling.
 Or even trouble keeping a wet edge, so the slow drying time helps.
 The only irritation comes when you’re waiting to apply another coat, or you need to cut something into your newly painted masonry.

 I’d say this may well be the best pliolite masonry paint I’ve ever tried.
-A bit pricey, but if you don’t mind paying more to get better quality, then this is the paint for you.
-The other thing you’re doing by choosing Wethertex is you’re supporting a British paint manufacturer, which can only be a good thing.
+The other thing you’re doing by choosing Wethertex is supporting a British paint manufacturer, which can only be a good thing.
 I did a review of the water-based version too, just in case you’re on the fence about pliolite.